lnoor/sphinx-jsonschema/docs/schemakeywords.rst

 .. sidebar:: Benefits

-    This method lets you arrange the schema parts to match the structure of your documentation and also allows you to create mulitple copies of a schema in your documentation.
+    This method lets you arrange the schema parts to match the structure of your documentation and also allows you to create multiple copies of a schema in your documentation.

 .. jsonschema:: #/calls